Crush-Steelpunch/Deploying-Petclinic/README.md

 The original design of the application is to run on a workstation machine and be accessed on localhost

-In order to run it in a cloud environment you will need to override the rest api environment varialbles
+In order to run it in a cloud environment you will need to override the rest api environment variables

 - `REST_API_URL=http://server:port/apipath`
 - `production=true/false`